thejourneyofman/DynamicGraphLive/README.md

 # An interactive Live UI to generate a Large Scale Free Graph

 #[New featuress]
-1, Using sigma.JS rather than D3 JS now support larger graph with nodes up to 50K.
+1, Using sigma.JS rather than D3 JS now supports larger graph with nodes up to 50K.
 2, It now generates the graph dynamically and update in a real-time manner

 [A Live DEMO](https://dynamicgraph.herokuapp.com)